lucapette/web/main/content/writing/getting-started-with-kafka-streams.md

 It reads like "we're reading from a tweets stream, we're uppercasing each tweet, and finally send the result to a shouting tweets topic".
 Almost plain English.

-This is the core value Kafka Streams provides to developers: it abstracts away from you enough that you can focus on your streaming computations.
+This is the core value that Kafka Streams provides to developers: it abstracts away so that you can focus on your streaming computations.

-Now say that, for reasons, you need to filter out all the tweets with mentions before shouting them.
-How would that look like?
+Now let's assume that for some reason you need to filter out all the tweets with mentions before shouting them.
+What would that look like?

-We need a way to parse tweets for mentions, we could do it manually but there's an official Java library called [twitter-text](https://github.com/twitter/twitter-text).
+We need a way to parse tweets for mentions.
+We could do it manually but there's an official Java library called [twitter-text](https://github.com/twitter/twitter-text).